susam/tucl/the-unix-command-language.md

 on.

-What happened was that the person who maintains C accidentally installed a bad compiler late a night.
+What happened was that the person who maintains C accidentally installed a bad compiler late at night.
 When the morning crowd arrived, virtually all work was at a standstill.
 This example shows how one user sent twelve pages of undeserved C diagnostics to the culprit by way of a subtle complaint about the bug.